 Retired Judge J. Micheal Luttig addresses bar leaders during the NCBP 2023 Annual Meeting about rule of law in the United States

-“Our moment of calling has come,” retired U.S. Judge J. Michel Luttig told the leaders of U.S. bar associations at their annual meeting in Denver during the first week of August.
+“Our moment of calling has come,” retired U.S. Judge J. Michael Luttig told the leaders of U.S. bar associations at their annual meeting in Denver during the first week of August.

 In a passionate and well-received speech to the National Conference of Bar Presidents (NCBP), Luttig, an esteemed conservative jurist who served on the U.S. Court of Appeals for the Fourth Circuit for 15 years and testified before the January 6 Congressional Committee, warned that “American democracy and the rule of law are in peril.”